-UW–Madison processes over $100 million in payment card transactions per year.
-This represents almost 3 million transactions from over 200 merchant accounts.
-The university is contractually responsible for protecting the payment card data used to process these transactions per the guidance provided by the Payment Card Industry Data Security Standards (PCI DSS).
+UW–Madison is contractually responsible for protecting the payment card data used to process these transactions per the guidance provided by the Payment Card Data Security Standards (PCI DSS).

-UW–Madison departments that accept payment cards as a form of payment for goods and services are required to comply with PCI DSS.
+UW–Madison departments that accept payment cards as a form of payment for goods and services are required to comply with PCI DSS, UW System Administrative Policy 350 Payment Card Compliance Policy, and the following UW-Madison Policy.
 The purpose of the PCI DSS is to ensure payment card data is protected.

-The PCI Compliance Assistance Team (PCI CAT) will validate each department’s PCI compliance.
+The PCI Compliance Assistance Team (PCI CT) will validate each department’s PCI compliance.
 Failure to comply with the PCI DSS requirements can result in the loss of payment card processing privileges.

-The implementation of any and all e-commerce websites or payment card devices to collect revenue must be approved by the Cash Management team within the Division of Business Services – Accounting Services Unit, the Office of Cybersecurity, and, when necessary, Purchasing Services.
-This ensures that all cash management, security, and contractual requirements are adhered to.
-Third-party vendors which process payment cards on behalf of the university and submit payment via ACH or paper check must also be approved by these departments; Cashnet/Transact/Transact is the preferred e-commerce vendor on campus.
+The implementation of all e-commerce websites or payment card device usage to collect revenue must also be approved by Cash Management within the Division of Business Services, the Office of Cybersecurity, and when necessary, Purchasing Services.
+This ensures all cash management, security, and contractual requirements are adhered to.

-Any fees associated with the acceptance of payment cards in a campus department will be charged to the related merchant on a monthly basis.
-These fees can be seen in WISER/WISDM once they have been posted.
+Any fees associated with the acceptance of payment cards from a campus department will be charged to the related merchant on a monthly basis.
+These fees will be posted into the general ledger on the first of each month for the prior month.

 The following training requirements must be met to maintain compliance: